semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 ## Semgrep AppSec Platform

-Semgrep AppSec Platform, is a software suite for implementing and tracking security programs.
+Semgrep AppSec Platform is a software suite for implementing and tracking security programs.
 AppSec engineers use Semgrep to detect, triage, and remediate findings.
-In these documenSemgrep (**sem**antic **grep**) can refer to
+In this document, Semgrep (**sem**antic **grep**) refers to to the AppSec Platform in its entirety.

 Developers primarily interact with Semgrep when Semgrep scans, then notifies users of issues in their code.
 Issues detected by Semgrep are called **findings**.
 The pattern-matching logic by which Semgrep detects a finding is encapsulated in a **rule**.
 Semgrep performs various static analyses to detect bugs, vulnerabilities in dependencies, and leaked secrets.